sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 November 19 DnD Session.md

  - Akira unlocks the door by fingering the clam shell and reveals a hallway
  - investigate hallway - rolled a 20 - no traps or arcana
  - hallway has to walk with precision and step in the steps - Army marching in step
+ - Akira goes down the hallway and triggers a trip wire and receives 10 damage

 William investigates **Dick**  - material stone or metal not recognizable, door swings away does not have a key hole but has a ring knocker.
 When you lift up the ring it has a panel.
 	- the panel - Arcana  check - 11 rolled -